Youth Educator Volunteers

 Learn to facilitate our Self-Care for Mental Health workshop for teens throughout the Lower Mainland of B.C.

-To apply for our fall 2023 Youth Educator volunteer intake, follow these steps:
+To apply for the Youth Educator volunteer intake, follow these steps:

 1. Review the requirements below, as well as our Youth Programs information here.